COVID-19 in Arkansas: Hospitalizations go up slightly - NewsBreak

 The Arkansas Department of Health reported on Sunday that hospitalizations increased by five in the last day to 391 in the state.

-The ADH also reported that the active case count went down by 210 to 5,427.Ed Sheeran has COVID, will do performances from home
+The ADH also reported that the active case count went down by 210 to 5,427.Reddit users reveal what they won’t do — ever again — in a post-pandemic world

 In total, there were 246 new cases of COVID-19 reported Sunday, which brings the total since the beginning of the pandemic to 510,245.